 The time of day just around sunrise and just around sunset is referred to as Golden Hour.
-Depending on the season, location and your distance from the equator, the exact time and duration varies, but suffice to say it’s when the sun is low on the horizon, producing a reddish warm tone.
-Scientifically speaking, the sun rays need to travel through more of the Earth’s atmosphere, producing less intensity.
+Depending on the season, location, and your distance from the equator, the exact time and duration vary, but suffice it to say it’s when the sun is low on the horizon, producing a reddish warm tone.
+Scientifically speaking, the sunrays need to travel through more of the Earth’s atmosphere, producing less intensity.

-In the case of shooting people, you can even instruct them to look in the direction of the sun, and because the lighting is gentle, they won’t have to squint.
+In the case of photo shooting people, you can even instruct them to look in the direction of the sun, and because the lighting is gentle, they won’t have to squint.
 When shooting mid-day when the sun is overhead, the light can be harsh and produce hard shadows and blown-out highlights.
 Not something you want in your environmental portraits!
 The answer is to shoot during Golden Hour when the contrast is diminished and those shadows and highlights are tamed.
 Keep in mind that some shadows – long ones or those at an interesting angle – can add a magical dimension to your images.

 The soft warm light yields great results for almost any subject.
-Landscapes, western-facing coastlines and environmental portraits are popular genres, though many photographers also like to play with shadows and tones in their cityscapes and other urban settings.
+Landscapes, western-facing coastlines, and environmental portraits are popular genres, though many photographers also like to play with shadows and tones in their cityscapes and other urban settings.
 Romantic photos are always a crowd favorite, with the low-angle warm light flattering any couple.

-Also, keep in mind that under the right conditions you can even take advantage of the Golden Hour to create gorgeous natural lighting scenes indoors – think about sunlight streaming through a window, throwing light on your subject!
+Also, keep in mind that under the right conditions, you can even take advantage of the Golden Hour to create gorgeous natural lighting scenes indoors – think about sunlight streaming through a window, throwing light on your subject!

 Though you can shoot for a while around Golden Hour, the optimum time can often be as short as 10 minutes.
 If heading out in the wee hours of the morning, set that alarm clock to give yourself plenty of travel and set-up time.
 If possible, scout the location ahead of time and ensure that if you’re shooting a portrait that your subject also arrives ready to rock.
 You may also want to make a checklist so you don’t forget important items like a tripod, remote trigger, flash, reflector or whatever else makes up your personal kit.

-2. Pay attention to exposure
+2. Pay Attention to Exposure

-3. Shoot wide open
+3. Shoot Wide Open

-4. Color temperature
+4. Color Temperature

 Two tips come to mind:

-5. Stick with it
+5. Stick with It

 The very best Golden Hour shooting may only last a precious few minutes, but the times well before and after can also yield some amazing results.
 Our advice: keep shooting.
 You’ve taken the time to get up early (or wake up early from your afternoon nap!), so why not make the most of the effort?

-6. Fun with long exposures
+6. Fun with Long Exposures

-Consider trying out long exposure photography techniques right after the sun has fallen below the horizon, known as Blue Hour.
-Long exposure is exactly what it sounds like: keeping your lens open for an uncommonly long time to allow maximum light to hit the sensor.
-When the light is nearly gone, you can crank up your ISO and set your shutter speed to many seconds - even up to 30 seconds – to get a great shot.
+Consider trying out long-exposure photography techniques right after the sun has fallen below the horizon, known as Blue Hour.
+Long exposure is exactly what it sounds like keeping your lens open for an uncommonly long time to allow maximum light to hit the sensor.
+When the light is nearly gone, you can crank up your ISO and set your shutter speed to many seconds –- even up to 30 seconds – to get a great shot.
 Most cameras also support a “Bulb” mode where the shutter will stay open as long as you want - best to have a remote trigger for this.

 Want some extra fun?
-Try long exposure shooting on things that move such as waves, a rushing waterfall, cars and more.
+Try long exposure shooting on things that move such as waves, a rushing waterfall, cars, and more.
 In the case of water, it can get very soft and almost “fog-like.”
 Cars with their headlights and taillights on will leave amazing streaks in the air.

 Golden Hour and its cousin Blue Hour are really magical spans of time at which to shoot.
 The conditions are relatively easy and can produce truly memorable results almost effortlessly.
-Every photographer should know, try and ultimately fall in love shooting during these times.
+Every photographer should know, try and ultimately fall in love with photo shooting during these times.